r-grandorder/tri-hermes/en/pages/salem.md

 Come to think of it, I forgot all about my staff.

 **Sun Wukong:**
 And you brought it along with you?
-Oh hey, thank you so much! ! !
+Oh hey, thank you so much!!!

 **Sha Wujing:**
 Hahahaha!
 We've all had our share of trouble, but the important thing is that we are now reunited!